PROGRAMS

 SITE-BASED MENTORING

-BBBSCR partners with local businesses, colleges (University at Albany, The College of St. Rose, Siena College, Union College, Skidmore College, and Rensselaer Polytechnic Institute), and school districts to offer one-on-one site-based mentoring relationships in a group or individual setting.
+BBBSCR partners with local businesses, colleges, and school districts to offer one-on-one site-based mentoring relationships in a group or individual setting.
 These programs take place at K-12 schools, colleges, and business campuses twice a month for nine months of the year.

 Although the site-based program is a more collective experience, not all mentoring happens in a group setting.
 Of course, some Littles do talk with their Bigs in the group activity scheduled for the day, but it’s perfectly fine to shoot hoops in the gym, tutor on homework, play on the playground, or simply sit and chat.
 At the end of the day, it’s really all about starting a friendship, providing guidance and inspiring Littles to reach their potential.

-With our U-CAN Mentoring Program, we partner with Schenectady County Family Court and Albany County Family Court to offer children on probation the opportunity to meet with an assigned volunteer mentor for an hour each week for a year.
-U-CAN is a unique, court-based mentoring program designed to help troubled, young defendants successfully navigate the structure of probation, gain self-esteem and find a better path in life.
+Through our U-CAN Mentoring Program, we partner with Schenectady County Family Court and Albany County Family Court to provide young people on probation with the opportunity to meet weekly with a trained volunteer mentor for one hour over the course of a year.

-BBBSCR partners with the New York State Office for People With Developmental Disabilities to offer empowering mentoring relationships for children receiving OPWDD services.
+Big Brothers Big Sisters of the Capital Region partners with the New York State Office for People With Developmental Disabilities (OPWDD) to provide supportive, empowering mentoring relationships for children receiving OPWDD services.